CX Institutional Sells 1,584 Shares of Kenvue Inc. $KVUE

-CX Institutional cut its holdings in Kenvue Inc. (NYSE:KVUE – Free Report) by 20.5% during the second quarter, according to the company in its most recent 13F filing with the Securities & Exchange Commission.
-The fund owned 6,132 shares of the company’s stock after selling 1,584 shares during the period.
-CX Institutional’s holdings in Kenvue were worth $128,000 at the end of the most recent reporting period.
+CX Institutional reduced its stake in shares of Kenvue Inc. (NYSE:KVUE – Free Report) by 20.5% during the 2nd quarter, according to the company in its most recent Form 13F filing with the Securities and Exchange Commission (SEC).
+The institutional investor owned 6,132 shares of the company’s stock after selling 1,584 shares during the period.
+CX Institutional’s holdings in Kenvue were worth $128,000 at the end of the most recent quarter.

-A number of other institutional investors have also recently made changes to their positions in KVUE.
-Cambridge Investment Research Advisors Inc. raised its position in Kenvue by 4.0% during the first quarter.
-Cambridge Investment Research Advisors Inc. now owns 106,140 shares of the company’s stock valued at $2,545,000 after purchasing an additional 4,034 shares during the period.
-IFP Advisors Inc raised its holdings in Kenvue by 25.3% during the 1st quarter.
-IFP Advisors Inc now owns 15,278 shares of the company’s stock valued at $369,000 after buying an additional 3,081 shares during the period.
-Vident Advisory LLC purchased a new stake in Kenvue during the 1st quarter valued at $520,000.
-AG2R LA Mondiale Gestion D Actifs bought a new stake in Kenvue in the first quarter worth $1,725,000.
-Finally, Czech National Bank boosted its stake in Kenvue by 6.6% during the second quarter.
-Czech National Bank now owns 469,294 shares of the company’s stock worth $9,822,000 after buying an additional 28,930 shares during the period.
-Institutional investors own 97.64% of the company’s stock.
+Several other institutional investors also recently bought and sold shares of the stock.
+Evergreen Wealth Solutions LLC raised its holdings in Kenvue by 2.6% during the first quarter.
+Evergreen Wealth Solutions LLC now owns 16,769 shares of the company’s stock valued at $402,000 after buying an additional 432 shares in the last quarter.
+Fulton Bank N.A. increased its stake in shares of Kenvue by 0.6% in the first quarter.
+Fulton Bank N.A. now owns 78,888 shares of the company’s stock worth $1,892,000 after purchasing an additional 465 shares during the period.
+Scott & Selber Inc. increased its stake in shares of Kenvue by 0.4% in the first quarter.
+Scott & Selber Inc. now owns 106,621 shares of the company’s stock worth $2,557,000 after purchasing an additional 475 shares during the period.
+Wealth Alliance LLC increased its stake in shares of Kenvue by 1.6% in the first quarter.
+Wealth Alliance LLC now owns 31,778 shares of the company’s stock worth $762,000 after purchasing an additional 486 shares during the period.
+Finally, Everett Harris & Co.
+CA increased its stake in shares of Kenvue by 1.4% in the first quarter.
+Everett Harris & Co.
+CA now owns 36,971 shares of the company’s stock worth $887,000 after purchasing an additional 500 shares during the period.
+97.64% of the stock is currently owned by institutional investors.

 Kenvue Increases Dividend

-The company also recently declared a quarterly dividend, which was paid on Wednesday, August 27th.
-Stockholders of record on Wednesday, August 13th were given a dividend of $0.2075 per share.
-This represents a $0.83 dividend on an annualized basis and a dividend yield of 4.9%.
+The business also recently disclosed a quarterly dividend, which was paid on Wednesday, August 27th.
+Shareholders of record on Wednesday, August 13th were issued a dividend of $0.2075 per share.
 The ex-dividend date of this dividend was Wednesday, August 13th.
 This is a positive change from Kenvue’s previous quarterly dividend of $0.21.
-Kenvue’s dividend payout ratio is currently 112.16%.
+This represents a $0.83 dividend on an annualized basis and a yield of 5.1%.
+Kenvue’s dividend payout ratio (DPR) is presently 112.16%.

-Several brokerages have recently weighed in on KVUE.
-Evercore ISI reduced their target price on shares of Kenvue from $23.00 to $18.00 and set an “in-line” rating on the stock in a research note on Tuesday.
-UBS Group decreased their price objective on shares of Kenvue from $25.00 to $23.00 and set a “neutral” rating for the company in a research note on Thursday, July 17th.
-Zacks Research raised Kenvue to a “strong sell” rating in a research note on Monday, August 11th.
-Canaccord Genuity Group reduced their price target on Kenvue from $29.00 to $26.00 and set a “buy” rating on the stock in a report on Friday, August 8th.
-Finally, Citigroup restated a “neutral” rating on shares of Kenvue in a report on Tuesday.
-Four investment analysts have rated the stock with a Buy rating, seven have issued a Hold rating and one has given a Sell rating to the company.
-Based on data from MarketBeat, the company presently has a consensus rating of “Hold” and an average price target of $23.32.
+A number of equities analysts have recently commented on the company.
+UBS Group dropped their price objective on Kenvue from $25.00 to $23.00 and set a “neutral” rating on the stock in a research note on Thursday, July 17th.
+Rothschild Redb upgraded Kenvue from a “hold” rating to a “strong-buy” rating in a research note on Friday.
+Redburn Partners set a $22.00 price objective on Kenvue in a research note on Friday.
+Citigroup reiterated a “neutral” rating on shares of Kenvue in a research note on Tuesday, September 23rd.
+Finally, Barclays dropped their price objective on Kenvue from $23.00 to $22.00 and set an “equal weight” rating on the stock in a research note on Tuesday, July 15th.
+One equities research analyst has rated the stock with a Strong Buy rating, five have assigned a Buy rating, seven have assigned a Hold rating and one has issued a Sell rating to the company.
+According to MarketBeat.com, the company currently has a consensus rating of “Hold” and a consensus target price of $23.12.

 Kenvue Inc operates as a consumer health company worldwide.
 The company operates through three segments: Self Care, Skin Health and Beauty, and Essential Health.
 The Self Care segment offers cough, cold and allergy, pain care, digestive health, smoking cessation, eye care, and other products under the Tylenol, Motrin, Benadryl, Nicorette, Zarbee's, ORSLTM, Rhinocort, Calpol, and Zyrtec brands.